materialsproject/pymatgen/docs_rst/introduction.rst

 Major Announcement
 ==================
 A **backwards incompatible** change has been introduced in v2021.3.4.
-Pymatgen root imports have been removed from in preparation for a change to a more modular, extensible architecture that will allow more developers to contribute.
+Pymatgen root-level convenience imports have been removed from in preparation for a change to a more modular, extensible architecture that will allow more developers to contribute.
 If your existing code uses `from pymatgen import <something>`, you will need to make modifications.
-MPRester should now be import from `pymatgen.ext.matproj`.
+MPRester should now be imported from `pymatgen.ext.matproj`.
 All other convenience objects such as `Element`, `Species`, `Lattice`, `Structure`, etc. should be imported from `pymatgen.core`.
 The easiest way is to use an IDE such as Pycharm to run a Search and Replace.
 First, replace any `from pymatgen import MPRester` with `from pymatgen.ext.matproj import MPRester`.
 Then, replace `from pymatgen import` with `from pymatgen.core import`.

 Alternatively, if you are using a Mac command line, you can do::